 Bulblet-Bearing Water Hemlock

-Cicuta
+Cicuta bulbifera

 Carrot family (Apiaceae)

-Description: This native perennial plant is 1½3½' tall, branching occasionally.
+Description: This perennial plant is 1½–3½' tall, branching occasionally.
 The stems are light green or light reddish green, glabrous, and glaucous.
-The compound leaves are up to 1' long and 6" across (excluding their petioles), becoming smaller as they ascend the stems; they are alternate, green, and glabrous.
-The lower leaves are doubly pinnate, while the upper leaves are often simple-pinnate.
-The petioles of the lower leaves are long, while those of the shorter leaves are much shorter or absent.
-The leaflets are up to 3" long and 1/3" across; they are linear to lanceolate-linear, dentate, and sometimes cleft

-into narrow lobes.
+The compound leaves are up to 1' long and 8" across (excluding their petioles), becoming smaller as they ascend the stems; they are alternate, green, and glabrous.
+The lower leaves are double-pinnate, while the upper leaves are often simple-pinnate.
+The petioles of the lower leaves are long, while those of the upper leaves are much shorter or absent.
+The leaflets are up to 3" long and 1/3" (8 mm.) across; they are linear to lanceolate-linear, dentate, and sometimes cleft into narrow lobes.
 The axils of the upper leaves often have sessile clusters of ovoid bulblets.
-The upper stems terminate into compound umbels of small white flowers.
-Each compound umbel spans about 2-4" across and consists of about 8 umbellets.
+The upper stems terminate in compound umbels of small white flowers.

+Each compound umbel spans about 2-4" across and it consists of about 8 umbellets.
 Each umbellet has about 16 flowers.
 There are neither bracts nor bractlets at the base of the compound umbel and its umbellets, although a small sessile leaf may occur near the base of the compound umbel.
-Each flower spans about 1/8" across and consists of 5 white petals, 5 stamens, 2 styles, and an ovary.
-The blooming period occurs during late summer to early fall and lasts about a month.
+Each flower spans about 1/8" (3 mm.) across or a little less, consisting of 5 white petals, 5 stamens, 2 styles, and an ovary.
+The blooming period occurs during late summer to early autumn and it lasts about one month.
 There is no noticeable floral scent.
-Each seed is contained in a fruit about 1/8" long that is somewhat flattened, ovoid-oblongoid, and slightly notched at its apex.
+A pair of seeds are contained in each fruit (schizocarp).
+These fruits are about 1/8" (3 mm.) long; they are somewhat flattened, ovoid-oblongoid in shape, and slightly notched at their apices.
 The root system consists of a cluster of elongated fleshy roots.
 The foliage, seeds, and fleshy roots are toxic (especially the latter).
-This plant reproduces by its seeds and bulbets.
+This plant reproduces by seeds and aerial bulblets.

 Cultivation: The preference is light shade to full sun, wet conditions, and a mucky or mossy soil.
 This plant requires soil that is saturated with moisture throughout the year.